PERSOL HR DATA BANK in APAC

 (i) Labor Code 2019 (Law No. 45/2019/QH14)

 This law comprehensively regulates the basic labor-related matters of Vietnam.
 In addition to prescribing the provisions regarding employment contracts, work hours, and holidays, the Labor Code also sets forth the labor dispute resolution procedures (Labor Code Article 179 onward) and the outline of social insurance (Labor Code Article 168 and 169).
-Decree on retirement age No. 135/2020/ND-CP, decree on working conditions and labor relations No. 145/2020/ND-CP, and decree on foreign workers No. 152/2020/ND-CP are proclaimed as the detailed regulations of the Labor Code.
+Decree on retirement age No. 135/2020/ND-CP, decree on working conditions and labor relations No. 145/2020/ND-CP, and decree on foreign workers No. 152/2020/ND-CP (amended and supplemented by Decree No. 70/2023/ND-CP) are proclaimed as the detailed regulations of the Labor Code.

 The Labor Code guarantees the shortening of work hours and additional leaves for minors, elderly persons, physically disabled persons, and females, and it should be noted that, with regard to part-timers whose work hours are shorter than the statutory work hours, the Labor Code guarantees them the same level of treatment and wage systems as full-time workers (Labor Code, Article 32, Paragraph 3).